v-cakoll/docs.it-it/includes/core-changes/aspnetcore/3.0/http-response-body-changes.md

 #### <a name="recommended-action"></a>Azione consigliata

-Utilizzare `IHttpResponseBodyFeature`, in cui in precedenza veniva utilizzato `IHttpResponseFeature.Body`, `IHttpSendFileFeature` o `IHttpBufferingFeature`.
+Utilizzare `IHttpResponseBodyFeature` la posizione `IHttpResponseFeature.Body`in `IHttpSendFileFeature`cui `IHttpBufferingFeature`si utilizzava in precedenza , , o .

 #### <a name="category"></a>Category